DhvanilSanghvi/auto-open-tabs/README.md

 Just clone this repo to your own machine.

 ### Modifying for your own requirement
-In the file - "manifest.json", you can see the function call for different tabs.

 Modify the file "background.js" -
 Copy the following three lines of code and insert the url inside the quotes in the second line :